kmcho2019/csdl-lab-cafe-app/docs/ADMIN_GUIDE.md

 - **Members** can only reverse their own transactions.
 - **Admins** can reverse transactions for any user (use the draft settlement **Corrections** panel).
 - Reversals are only allowed while the transaction is **unbilled** (`settlementId = NULL`).
 Once bills are finalized (**BILLED**), included transactions cannot be changed.
-- An optional ASCII note (max 200 chars) can be added for audit context.
+- An optional note (max 200 chars, Unicode ok; control characters blocked) can be added for audit context.

 What happens on reversal:
 - `Consumption.reversedAt` is set (so exports/settlements ignore it).